mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/workspaces/applications/platform-applications/index.md

 excerpt: How workspace platform applications work
 ---

 When attaching a cluster, Kommander deploys certain platform applications on the newly attached cluster.
-Operators can use the Kommander UI to customize which platform applications to deploy to the attached clusters in a given workspace.
+Operators can use the DKP UI to customize which platform applications to deploy to the attached clusters in a given workspace.

 Currently, the monitoring stack is deployed by default.
 The logging stack is not.